jaredboice/daniel-san/README.md

             amount: -5.00,
             effectiveDateStart: '2019-01-01',
             effectiveDateEnd: null,
-            exclusions: { // (exclusion hits will still modulate the cycle when using the modulus/cycle feature)
+            exclusions: { // exclusion matches will still modulate the cycle when using the modulus/cycle feature
                 weekdays: [SATURDAY, SUNDAY], // excluding these weekdays (you could have also just imported the WEEKENDS constant and spreaded it within the array here)
-                dates: ['2019-07-04', '2019-09-17', '2019-10-31'] // exluding these specific dates
+                dates: ['2019-07-04', '2019-09-17', '2019-10-31'] // exluding these specific dates (always in this exact string format: YYYY-MM-DD)
             }
+        },
+        { // rule 4
+            name: 'fitness routine',
+            type: STANDARD_EVENT_ROUTINE, // no amount field needed
+            frequency: WEEKLY,
+            processDate: SATURDAY,
+            effectiveDateStart: '2019-01-01',
+            effectiveDateEnd: null,
+            note: '20 minutes of jogging, 20 minutes of cycling, free weights' },
+        { // rule 5
+            name: 'new years party arrangements',
+            type: STANDARD_EVENT_REMINDER, // no amount field needed
+            frequency: DAILY, // no processDate needed for DAILY events
+            effectiveDateStart: '2020-12-13',
+            effectiveDateEnd: '2020-12-21', // remind me daily until the 21st
+            note: 'finalize arrangements for the party'
         }
     ],
-    events: [] // future balance projections stored here };
+    events: [] // future balance projections stored here and a balanceEnding field is assigned to each event };

 const craneKick = findBalance(danielSan);